 3. It is not necessary that females wish to take up these roles.

 4. Men are better at sales than females.

 In the given case, the given prompt behaves like a critical reasoning prompt.
 The fact is that Mrs. Biswas wishes to addresses the problem of gender equality.
 Her solution is to have a selection criteria on the basis of gender.
 In this case, she neglects the fact that the given job role might have certain requirements which require males and this is a threat to her plan.
 Option 2 does not weaken the argument; rather strengthens it.
 Option 3 does not provide conclusive evidence against the argument.
 Option 4 is a prejudiced statement and we avoid such options in decision making questions.

 For reasoning type question, evaluate the question as an argument.
 Isolate the premise and conclusion and attack the assumptions of the argument.

 Q. 2.
-You the HR manager of your organisation.
+You are the HR manager of your organisation.
 There is a hard-working employee, Sanjeev, in your organisation.
-In terms of behaviour, effort and diligence, Sanjeev is one of top most employees in the company.
+In terms of behaviour, effort and diligence, Sanjeev is one of the top most employees in the company.
 The issue is that the company is a call-centre for a US based company and the Sanjeev’s communication skills are not up to the level.
-Even after providing a training, Sanjeev has not been able to improve his communication skills.
+Even after being given training, Sanjeev has not been able to improve his communication skills.

 1. Ask Sanjeev to leave.